nuxt-alt/antdv/README.md

 });
 ```

-If the theme name has `dark` in it it will incorporate the dark variables so you just need to specify the variables you want to alter, otherwise it will use the default theme
+Setting the `dark` property will use the dark variables, setting the `compact` proprty will use compact variables.